cea-hpc/mpc/doc/sphinx/source/privatization.rst

     mpc_cc -fmpc-privatize myprogram.c -o ./a.out

-the :code:`fmpc-privatize` is not required since privatization is activated by default in mpc unless mpc-compiler-additions is disabled on build.
-To disable privatization you can use :code:`fmpc_privatize`.
+the :code:`-fmpc-privatize` is not required since privatization is activated by default in mpc unless mpc-compiler-additions is disabled on build.
+To disable privatization you can use :code:`-fno-mpc-privatize`.
 Let's try with a c code that would be problematic on thread-based runtime without privatization :

 .. code-block:: c